How Did New Atheism Fail So Miserably?

 Maybe the New Atheists accidentally got on board just before a nascent Grey Tribe/Blue Tribe split and tried to get Blue Tribe credibility by sending Grey Tribe signals.
 At some point there was a cultural fissure between Acela Corridor thinkfluencers with humanities degrees and Silicon Valley bloggers with STEM degrees, and the former got a head start on hating the latter while the latter still thought everybody was on the same anti-Republican side.

 And the cynic in me wonders whether New Atheism wasn’t pointless and obvious enough.
 There are more church-goers in educated liberal circles than Trump supporters, climate deniers, or self-identified racists.
 Maybe that made the “repeat platitudes to people who already believe them” game a little less fun, caused some friction – “You’re talking about my dear grandmother!”
-And atheist-vs-theist debates were a big thing back in the day – often catastrophically, since professional religious debaters like William Lane Craig tended to make short work of their amateur atheist opponents.
-I see a lot fewer good public debates about Trump, global warming, and social justice.
-Maybe the New Atheists couldn’t take the final step to become a complete 100% useless echo chamber, and that was what killed them.

 I don’t know.
 The whole problem is so strange.
 For a brief second, modern culture looked at New Atheism, saw itself, and said “Huh, this is really stupid and annoying”.
 Then it cast New Atheism into the outer darkness while totally failing to generalize that experience to anything else.
 Why would it do that?
 Could it happen again?
 Please can it happen again?
 Pretty please?